-Lottery numbers are chosen randomly by a ball drop, so there is an equal chance of a particular number being drawn with every draw.
+Lottery numbers are chosen randomly by a ball drop or a random number generator, so there is an equal chance of a particular number being drawn with every draw.

 Even if numbers have been selected more in past draws, this doesn’t mean they have a better chance of coming up again, since every draw is random.

 There’s no advantage to picking numbers that have won more often in the past.
 The chances of winning are always the same for a given game, no matter how many times a number has won before.